Bread92/XkbLayoutCreator/README.md

 >     </variant>
 >     ...
 > ```
-7. Log out (or restart your PC) and select your layout in your Settings.
-Profit!
+7. Log out (or restart your PC) and select your layout in your Settings or using `setxkbmap`.
-### TODO: Insert pictures and explain exactly where to find the language